San Francisco Opera: Programming

 The company secured composer John Adams' Nixon in China for their 2011/12 season.

 San Francisco Opera has presented several world premieres under David Gockley's tenure.
 So far these include Philip Glass and Christopher Hampton's Appomattox in 2007; Stewart Wallace and Amy Tan's The Bonesetter's Daughter in 2008; and Christopher Theofanidis and Donna Di Novelli's Heart of a Soldier in 2011.
 In 2013, the company presented three world premieres: Nolan Gasser and Carey Harrison's The Secret Garden, based on the children's book by Frances Hodgson Burnett (and staged in conjunction with UC Berkeley's Cal Performances); Mark Adamo's The Gospel of Mary Magdalene; and Tobias Picker and J. D. McClatchy's Dolores Claiborne, based on the novel by Stephen King.
 In the summer of 2015 the world premiere of La Ciociara by Marco Tutino and Luca Rossi, based on novel of the same name by Alberto Moravia, took place.

 San Francisco Opera's recent commissions include Dream of the Red Chamber by Bright Sheng and David Henry Hwang in the fall of 2016, based on the work of the same name by 18th-century Qing Dynasty writer Cao Xueqin.

 Wilsey Center for Opera

 In order to consolidate its various office and work spaces scattered throughout San Francisco, SFO took over the fourth floor of the War Memorial and Performing Arts Center in February 2016, following the completion of the building's $156-million seismic retrofit and renovation.
 To accomplish this, the company started a campaign to name various locations of the new space after donors in 2011.
 San Francisco philanthropist Dede Wilsey pledged a $5-million gift, and the entire facility was named the Diane B. Wilsey Center for Opera.
 Designed by San Francisco architectural firm Mark Cavagnero Associates, the center provides additional office space as well as costume storage; two multipurpose rooms for rehearsals, board meetings, and social events; and a 299-seat performance venue.

+Matthew Shilvock (2016-present)

+Matthew Shilvcock assumed the position of general director on August 1st, 2016, following the departure of previous director David Gockley.
+Following the departure of Nicola Luisotti in 2018, Eun Sun Kim was announced as the new musical director of the Opera, beginning in 2021, and she is the first female in the history of the San Francisco Opera to hold this position.